 Streaming video on-demand (or SVOD for short) has really taken off over the last couple of years.
 With the introduction of Netflix to Australia in 2015, streaming services have become the new revolutionary media platform.
-And for good reason – there are no ads, and you can watch what you want, when you want, with access to shows and movies that you don’t have to hang out for to watch on regular ole TV.
+And for good reason; there are no ads, you watch what you want – when you want, and you get access to shows and movies that you don’t have to hang out for to watch on regular ole TV.
+In these phenomena, Fetch has emerged as a strong contender to supply all your streaming demands in one simple place; its appeal and main premise are a little different to Netflix or Stan or so read on to find out exactly what Fetch offers.

-What’s the difference between the two Fetch TV devices?
+What’s the difference between the two Fetch TV media players?

-However, if you’re not worried about recoding shows, Fetch TV has you covered with the Mini player.
-The Mini player can be had for about $150 outright, and is basically the same as the Mega player but without the recording features.
+However, if you’re not in the market for a PVR, Fetch TV has you covered with the Mini player.
+The Mini player can be had for about $150 outright, and is basically the same as the Mega player but without the PVR features.
 The Mighty player also supports 4K Ultra-HD, whereas the Mini player supports regular old HD.
-That’s about where the differences end, but it may be well worth getting the Mighty player if you desire a recording device.
+That’s about where the differences end, but it may be well worth getting the Mighty player if you desire a PVR.
 However, you could save $250 by going without it.
 Both players have these features:

 - FTA ‘catch up’ services from ABC iView, Tenplay, SBS On Demand etc

-- Built-in apps to watch Netflix and Stan (you’ll need to have your own subscriptions already though)
+- Built-in apps to watch Netflix, Stan (you’ll need to have your own subscriptions already)

-- The option to buy the Entertainment Pack (35+ channels), Optus Sport Pack or Bein Sport pack for about $15 each a month
+- The option to buy the aforementioned entertainment packs, Optus Sport Pack or Bein Sport pack for about $15-$20 each a month

 - ‘Smart’ 7-day TV guide